OogieOrange/project-1-karate-koi/README.md

 <br>

 - [W3 Schools](https://www.w3schools.com/) For answering any query I had along the way
-- The 'Love Running' project that helped me with footer and some compositional ideés
+- The 'Love Running' project that helped me with the footer, meta keywords and some compositional ideés
 - [ActiveCambrige](https://www.youtube.com/@ActiveCambridge) For their video '5 Things You Need to Know About Karate'